aiven/devportal/docs/platform/concepts/service_backups.rst

 '''''''''''''''''''''''

 Aiven for Apache Kafka is usually used as a transport tool for data rather than a permanent store.
 Due to the way it stores data, traditional backup strategies are not feasible.
 As a result, Aiven does not perform backups for managed Apache Kafka services, and data durability is determined by data replication across the cluster.
+But, we include :doc:`configuration backups </docs/products/kafka/concepts/configuration-backup>` that automatically back up key Apache Kafka® service configurations for you without any additional costs.

+Suppose the Apache Kafka® service is powered off/on or an incident causes the Apache Kafka cluster to stop functioning.
+In that case, the configuration backup enables the restoration of your Apache Kafka® service to its previous state.

 To back up data passing through Apache Kafka, we recommend using one of the following tools: